Statement of Purpose

 Impact

-Whilst the curriculum is over-arching and ambitious, the complexities of ASD are considered inherently throughout all educational opportunities at Stafford Hall School.
+When planning and delivering our curriculum, the complexities of ASD are considered inherently throughout all educational opportunities at Stafford Hall School.

 The impact of the education at Stafford Hall School will: